Some handy hints and Tips in response to subjects often raised by our customers...

 It is virtually impossible to make dog beds and dog bedding that cannot be chewed.
 Dogs usually chew because they are teething, bored, attention seeking, lacking stimulation or anxious.
 Occasionally it can just be a habit.

-Most dogs will chew when teething – Starting at around 3 months old and growing out of the habit as they mature at 7/8 months +.
+Most dogs will chew when teething – Starting at around 3 months old and growing out of the habit as they mature at between 8 and 18 months.

 Keep all vulnerable or potentially chewable items away from puppies as much as possible during their teething phase.